The Style Council

-The Style Council were a British band formed in late 1982 by Paul Weller, the former singer, songwriter and guitarist with the punk rock/new wave/mod revival band the Jam, and keyboardist Mick Talbot, previously a member of Dexys Midnight Runners, the Bureau and the Merton Parkas.
-The band enabled Weller to take his music in a more soulful direction.
+The Style Council were an English pop band formed in Woking in 1982 by Paul Weller, the former lead vocalist, principal songwriter and guitarist with the rock band the Jam, and keyboardist Mick Talbot.
+Weller started the project to escape the restrictions of the Jam, and to explore a more arty, European, jazzier direction, which encompassed pop, hip hop, and soul.

 The permanent line-up grew to include drummer Steve White and Weller's then-girlfriend, vocalist Dee C. Lee.
-Other artists such as Tracie Young, Tracey Thorn (Everything but the Girl), and drummer/percussionist Steve Sidelnyk (who has played for Madonna, Seal, Richard Ashcroft) also performed and collaborated with the group.
+Other artists such as Tracie Young, Tracey Thorn (Everything but the Girl) and drummer/percussionist Steve Sidelnyk also performed and collaborated with the group.
 As with Weller's previous band, most of the London-based group's hits were in their homeland, where they scored seven top 10 hits.
 The band also had hit singles and albums in Australia and New Zealand during the 1980s.

 History

 Formation and early releases

-The band was founded in late 1982 by Paul Weller and initially consisted only of himself and Mick Talbot, who Weller said he chose because "he shares my hatred of the rock myth and the rock culture".
+The band was founded in Woking, Surrey in late 1982 by singer, guitarist and songwriter Paul Weller, following the break-up of his previous band the Jam.
+Preferring the idea of a loose, floating line-up, the band was initially a core duo of Weller and keyboardist Mick Talbot, who Weller said he chose because "he shares my hatred of the rock myth and the rock culture", augmented by various guest musicians and singers.

 The band showed a diversity of musical styles.
-Singles "Speak Like a Child" (with its loud soul-influenced style), the extended funk of "Money-Go-Round", and the synth-ballad "Long Hot Summer" all featured Talbot on keyboards and organ, and reached number 4, number 11 and number 3 respectively on the UK Singles Chart.
-Near the end of 1983, these songs were compiled on Introducing The Style Council, a mini-album initially released in the US, Canada, Japan, and the Netherlands only.
+Singles "Speak Like a Child" (with its soul-influenced style), the extended funk of "Money-Go-Round", and the synth-ballad "Long Hot Summer" all featured Talbot on keyboards and organ, and reached number 4, number 11 and number 3, respectively, on the UK Singles Chart.
+Near the end of 1983, these songs were compiled on Introducing The Style Council, a mini-LP initially released in the US, Canada, Japan, and the Netherlands only.
 The Dutch version was heavily imported to the United Kingdom.
-In November 1983 the single "A Solid Bond in Your Heart" reached number 11 on the UK singles chart.
+In November 1983, the single "A Solid Bond in Your Heart" reached number 11 on the UK singles chart.